Special limited partnership

-A Special Limited Partnership or SLP is the Luxembourg version of the similar British Limited Partnership.
+A Special Limited Partnership (SLP) is the Luxembourg version of the similar British Limited Partnership.

 Key Characteristics of the SLP

 A limited Partnership

 The SLP is composed of at least one general partner ("GP") and one or several limited partner(s).
 The partner may be a GP and an LP at the same time.
 While the GP is jointly and separately liable for any commitments of the company on their private assets and property, the liability of the LP is limited to the extent of their contributed participation interest.
 Thus, any liability incurred by the SLP within its incorporation, operational business or its liquidation will be considered as a commitment of the SLP in this respect.

 Absence of legal personality

 The SLP does not have any legal personality distinct from its partners.

 Management of the SLP

 A GP may but is not obliged to act as a manager of the SLP.
 An LP may act as manager, director, or agent of a manager of the SLP.
 In addition, the management of the SLP may be delegated by the GPs to an AIFM, which shall for the execution of its mandate be appointed as manager.
-In many market transactions, day-to-day management is delegated to an AIFM, while the GP retains strategic decisions; such delegation is typical for SCSp structures used as private-equity funds.